DexTheExplorer/RobloxGuiMod/README.md

 # RobloxGuiMod
 ### Version 0.0.1
-A simple texture modification tool for Roblox.
+A simple UI texture modification tool for Roblox.

+**THIS ONLY WORKS INGAME AND NOT STUDIO OR ON THE WEBSITE.**

+Currently, amoled pink is loaded inside the "adds" folder.
+You can modify the image files as you wish.

 Automatic install only works on Windows 10 and Windows 8.

 ## How to use?